google/error-prone/docs/bugpattern/OptionalNotPresent.md

 }
 ```

-This cases are almost definitely bugs, the intent may have been to invert the
+These cases are almost definitely bugs; the intent may have been to invert the
 test:

 ```java